- Limited to 8 students per workshop.

 I get emails every week from people asking when I’m coming to teach in their city.
 And so I thought right, now is the perfect time to use these thousands and thousands of hours of experience working with photographers from every walk of life, at every level of skill, to create an interactive, online course.

 Imagine being able to take consistently great images every single time you venture out.
-Imagine having the ability to to seek out the most interesting subjects, find the best angles, recognise the best lighting conditions and boom, capture awesome shots every time.
+Imagine having the ability to seek out the most interesting subjects, find the best angles, recognise the best lighting conditions and boom, capture awesome shots every time.
 That’s what I want to help you achieve with my online course.

 This online workshop will totally transform both how you think about photography, and how you take photos.